hhhusak/AgencyAmazonTest/README.md

 # General

-I've started with front-end development testing UI with some mock data.
-At the very start I initialized both client and server applications.
+I've started with initializing both client and server application.
+Firstly I developed the front-end application to test UI with some mock data.

 # Front-end